 What Is Corporate Governance?

 Corporate governance is a system of rules, practices and processes that are used by a corporation to direct and control its actions.
-It’s a way to offer a balance between the varying corporate entities, such as stakeholders, management, customers, suppliers, financiers, government and community.
+It’s a way to offer a balance between the varying corporate entities, such as stakeholders, management, customers, suppliers, financiers, government and the community.

 Look at corporate governance as the framework by which an organization achieves its goals and objectives.
 Since that’s the larger picture, you can see how corporate governance is not merely a top-tier concern, but something that touches every part of an organization.
 That includes action plans, internal controls, OKRs, performance measurements and corporate disclosures.